Targeting gold production, unlocking VMS potential

 SXG holds a commanding 5,100 km2 tenement position in the Southern Cross region, and the Company’s exploration strategy is focused on delineating additional resources at nearby deposits that would augment the potential gold operation at Marda.

 A recent independent regional exploration review confirmed that the Marda region is highly prospective for additional discoveries especially along the Evanston Shear Zone, Golden Orb-King Brown Trend and Andromeda Trend where significant mineralisation has previously been intersected.
-The Company also holds the Turner River Gold Project in the Pilbara region of Western Australia, which is highly prospective for gold and base metals discoveries.

 Southern Cross has discovered a highly prospective Volcanogenic Massive Sulphide (VMS) trend extending over 18km at its Copper Bore Project, with drilling confirming multiple occurrences of copper-gold mineralisation.
 A down-hole electro-magnetic (DHEM) survey of drill holes along a 10km trend between the Copper Bore and Southern Gossan prospects has identified numerous new targets for drill testing.